trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 Although zoo directors had been discussing the issue for some time, at the 40th Conference of Central European Zoological Gardens in 1928, “[e]very discussion on the use of glass walls to separate the monkeys from the public” still failed to produce “a unanimous response”.[^27] With the gradual shift toward [[enclosure architecture|theme.putting-animals-on-display]] that prevented direct contact, animals and visitors were separated.
 The change reduced the contact with the animals to eye contact and put a definitive end to feeding by visitors.[^28] This proved beneficial to the health of many animals, as within a few years of introducing the general ban on feeding, the zoo’s medication and treatment requirements decreased noticeably.[^29] Glass panels separating visitors from the animals were already put to use in the ape house in the early 1960s – a practice that is now widespread.[^30] At the same time, food preparation in the feeding kitchens was made accessible: “Large windows allowed the public to see into the feeding kitchen and watch the keepers prepare the feed […].”[^31] When in the mid-1970s, following the renovations to the ape house, the monkey house was refurbished, there, too, the animals were separated from the public by glass panels instead of iron bars.
 This also allowed for a clearer view, and direct eye contact.
 The behavior of many animals began to normalise; they no longer begged for food when a human approached.
 Zoo directors reported that fewer animals suffered, or died, from digestive disorders.[^32] “It is a pleasure to observe the natural behavior and playfulness of the animals since the introduction of the feeding ban”,[^33] one anonymous visitor wrote in a letter to Berlin Zoo.
 There were many approving voices like this one.
 It is interesting to note that, due to the newly imposed distance, many of the visitors who wrote in identified the zoo as a natural environment, and no longer regarded the animals begging for food as natural behavior.
 This reveals just how much notions of the ‘natural’ have changed over the years.

 [^1]: Edwin Hennings. _Katalogirter Führer durch den Berliner Zoologischen Garten_, 6.
 Ed.
 Berlin: A. Seidel, 1873: 2.
 The Hamburg Zoo guide explicitly referred to the signs.
 Cf. Heinrich Bolau. _Führer durch den Zoologischen Garten zu Hamburg_, 29.
 Ed.
 Hamburg: Verlag der Zoologischen Gesellschaft Hamburg, 1879: n.p.
-Direct quotes have been translated into English for clarity’s sake.

 [^2]: D. Backhaus.
 “Die Eröffnung des Gartens im Jahre 1858”.
 In _Hundertjähriger Zoo in Frankfurt am Main_.
 The Zoological Garden of the City of Frankfurt am Main (ed.).
 Frankfurt a.M.: 1957.
-Direct quotes have been translated into English for clarity’s sake.

 [^3]: Zoological Garden Berlin.
 “Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin für das Jahr 1925”.
-Direct quotes have been translated into English for clarity’s sake.

 [^4]: At the beginning of 1956, a report in the _Leipziger Volkszeitung_ informed readers of the introduction of a general ban on feeding: “Most of the treats brought by the public for their favorite animals are unsuitable for the animals, in many cases even harmful. […] Often, nausea and intestinal diseases set in, and they require medical treatment to cure their upset stomachs.
 Unfortunately, this does not always go smoothly, and we have already lost valuable animals in this way.
 In the interest of keeping our wards healthy, improper feeding must be avoided.”
 Dittrich, Lothar.
 “Nicht mehr füttern!”. _Leipziger Volkszeitung_, January 1956, cited in: Mustafa Haikal and Jörg Junhold. _Auf der Spur des Löwen: 125 Jahre Zoo Leipzig_.
 Leipzig: Pro Leipzig e.V., 2003: 181.